KonradSzwarc/better-self-toolbox/src/data/tools/en/prompted-journaling.md

 ### Establish a Consistent Routine

-Carve out a specific time each day or several times per week—ideally linked to a daily habit like morning coffee—to answer 1–3 prompts.
+Carve out a specific time each day or several times per week - ideally linked to a daily habit like morning coffee - to answer 1–3 prompts.
 Consistency solidifies journaling as a habit and ensures progress tracking over time.

 ### Set a Timer